Hibernian F.C.: 2010s: Scottish Cup success

 Hibs finished fourth in 2010 and qualified for the Europa League, but a poor start to the 2010–11 season led to John Hughes leaving the club.
 Hughes was replaced by Colin Calderwood, who was himself sacked a year later.
-The club avoided relegation in 2011–12 and reached the 2012 Scottish Cup Final under new manager Pat Fenlon, but this was lost 5–1 to Hearts.
+The club avoided relegation in 2011–12 and reached the 2012 Scottish Cup final under new manager Pat Fenlon, but this was lost 5–1 to Hearts.
 Fenlon largely rebuilt the team after this defeat.
-This resulted in an improved league position in 2012–13 and the team reaching the 2013 Scottish Cup Final, which was lost 3–0 to league champions Celtic.
+This resulted in an improved league position in 2012–13 and the team reaching the 2013 Scottish Cup final, which was lost 3–0 to league champions Celtic.
 Hibs qualified for the 2013–14 UEFA Europa League, but they suffered a Scottish record defeat in European competition (9–0 on aggregate against Malmö).
 Fenlon resigned on 1 November and was replaced by Terry Butcher.
 A run of 13 games without a win to finish the 2013–14 Scottish Premiership season meant that Hibs fell into a relegation play-off, which was lost after a penalty shootout against Hamilton Academical.

-Butcher was sacked in June and was replaced by Alan Stubbs.
+Butcher was sacked in June 2014 and was replaced by Alan Stubbs.
 He was unable to lead the team to promotion, but the 2015–16 season saw considerable cup success.
 The team reached the League Cup final, which was lost to Ross County.
-This was followed by victory in the Scottish Cup for the first time since 1902, culminating in a cup final win against Rangers.
+This was followed by victory in the Scottish Cup for the first time since 1902 with a 3–2 win in the final against Rangers.
+As well as ending the unwanted long-term cup record, the result helped shake off a reputation of Hibs building up expectations of success only to fail, popularised among opposing supporters and in Scottish media as having 'Hibsed it'; the club's own fans then adopted the phrase as a positive reference to the occasion though it would still be repeated in future when the club was seen as underachieving.
 Soon after the cup win, Stubbs resigned as Hibs manager to take charge at Rotherham United and was replaced by Neil Lennon, who led the team to promotion by winning the 2016–17 Scottish Championship.
 In their first season back in the top flight, Hibs finished fourth in the Premiership and qualified for the Europa League.
 Lennon left the club in January 2019 and was replaced by Paul Heckingbottom, who only held the post for seven months.
 Jack Ross was appointed on 15 November 2019.